“My password has been hacked again. That’s the third time I’ve had to rename the dog.”

 This can be achieved offline through stealing a handbag or wallet or using telemarketing cold calls purporting to be from a bank, the ATO, or an internet service provider.

 More commonly, theft of personal identification information occurs online through fraudulent emails and text messages pretending to be from a familiar organisation, fake banking and payment websites, or malicious software code that takes information from computers.
-And increasingly, personal information exposed in a data breach can lead to identity theft and fraud.
+Increasingly, personal information exposed in a data breach can lead to identity theft and fraud.

 Compromising a person’s identification information is just the start for criminals.